 Introduction -contractor close down limited company

-If you may return to contract work soon, rather than looking at how to close my limited company, as an alternative, you can consider making your company dormant.
-As a result, your company will have minimal activity when you do this, and your accountant will usually charge you less for their services.
+If you may return to contracting soon, instead of taking a look at how to close my limited company, you could alternatively consider making your company dormant.
+Your company will have minimal activity when you do this.
+As a result, your accountant will usually charge you less for their services.

 If you decide that company closure is the best option, you should consider the process for closing a limited company (UK).
-As part of closing a company, there are specific processes to undertake as a director and shareholder.
-If you and your partner are the company officials it will be the case that you will follow the necessary close company procedure as directors and shareholders.
-We will cover in more detail the UK contractor closing limited company processes and what to do later on.
+As part of closing a company, there are specific processes to follow as a director and shareholder.
+If you and your partner were the company officials it will be the case that you should follow the necessary close company procedure as directors and shareholders.
+We will cover in more detail the contractor closing limited company processes and what you should do later in this article.

 In this article, we will look at how do you close a ltd company.
 We will also consider the processes to carry out when you are closing down a ltd company.
 In addition, we will also look at what is the tax on winding up a limited company.

-Important to note that when we look at how to liquidate a limited company it is key to consider what funds are left in the company.
-When you are liquidating a limited company (this is also known as winding up a limited company), any final funds that remain in the company are payable to the business shareholders.
-As part of dissolving a company (UK), the final pay-outs of the remaining company funds can be as dividends and/or as Capital Distributions.
-The distributions are payable when you cease trading a limited company under a formal or informal liquidation.
+When we look at how to liquidate a limited company it is key to consider what funds are left in the company.
+Basically, when you are liquidating a limited company (this is also known as winding up a limited company), any final funds that remain in the company are payable to the business shareholders.
+Therefore, as part of dissolving a company (UK), the final pay-outs of the remaining company funds can be as dividends and/or as Capital Distributions.
+To sum up, the distributions are payable when you cease trading a limited company under a formal or informal liquidation.

-There is a tax-efficient way when closing a company, to extract the final funds from your business as a UK limited company contractor.
-Key to note, when you are closing down a company, it can pay out any final funds by way of Capital Distributions.
-As part of this, the business can make any final dividend or Capital Distribution payments in line with the shareholding ratio before ending a company.
+There is a tax-efficient way when closing a company, to extract the final funds from your business as a UK company contractor.
+Notably, when closing down a company, this comes by way of Capital Distributions.
+The business can make any final dividend or Capital Distribution payments in line with the shareholding ratio before ending a company.

 When an individual receives Capital Distributions from the closure of a company, these fall under the Capital Gains Tax rules.
-As part of liquidating a company (UK), the individual will qualify for Entrepreneur’s Relief (ER) if they meet certain conditions.
+As part of company closure, the individual will qualify for Entrepreneur’s Relief (ER) if certain conditions are met.

 Liquidating a limited company -qualify for Entrepreneur’s Relief

-- The director or officeholder is a shareholder for two years before he/she begins the company closure process.
+- The director or officeholder has been a shareholder for two years before he/she begins the company closure process.
 Previously, the rule for this was one year.

-- The company’s main activity during those two years was providing a trade (this in contrast to being an investment company).
+- The company’s main activity during those two years has been trading (as opposed to investing).

-As a limited company contractor, it may be that you are no longer trading and you find yourself in a position where your company cannot pay its taxes.
-In this scenario, there are different options to consider before you can consider shutting down a limited company.
+It may be that your company is no longer UK contracting or trading, and you find yourself in a position where your company cannot pay its taxes.
+In this scenario, there are different options to think about before you can consider shutting down a limited company.
 Therefore, in this case, when we look at the process of company closure, please look at the guidance below on an insolvent liquidation.

-In the case of winding up a solvent company (UK), if you choose to go ahead with winding down a company, there are two orderly ways to close this down for limited company contractors.
-The choice here will depend on how much funds remain in business when you close this.
+Dependent on how much funds remain [in the case of winding up a solvent company (UK)], when you choose to go ahead with winding down a company, there are two orderly ways to close this down.

-Closing a ltd company -how long does it take when liquidating limited company?
+The closing a ltd company processes and how long it takes when liquidating limited company?

-When your contract work finishes or trading stops and you look to close your business, how long does it take to close a limited company?
+When you decide to stop contracting or trading and look to close your business, how long does it take to close a limited company?

-When we consider close company liquidations, the time for company closure will vary.
-Please note, this will depend on which route you choose.
+When it comes to considering close company liquidations, the time for company closure will vary depending on which route you take.
 Please read on for further details with regard to the closing ltd company processes.

-When we are winding up a limited company, If we go via the informal liquidating a company (UK) route it will take three months once we submit the DS01 form to Companies House, on the assumption that there are no objections from third parties.
-On the other hand, when winding up a limited company, if you go via a formal liquidation the length of time can be several months or up to a year or even longer.
+When we are winding up a limited company, If we go via the informal liquidation route it will take three months once we submit the DS01 form to Companies House, on the assumption that there are no objections from third parties.
+On the other hand, when winding up a limited company, if you go via a formal liquidation the length of time could be several months or up to a year or even longer.

 1) Formal liquidation–where the final funds in the business are more than £25K

-When you are closing a limited company (UK), the first method is to pass the company over to an Insolvency Practitioner.
-Even though your company in this scenario will not be insolvent, the Insolvency Practitioner then becomes the company’s liquidator.
+When closing a limited company (UK), the first method is to hand the company over to an Insolvency Practitioner.
+Even though your company in this scenario will not be insolvent, the Insolvency Practitioner will become the company’s liquidator.

-As part of the official company closure process, the liquidator will:
+As part of the official company closure process, the liquidator will then: